 Bison Pipeline: TransCanada placed the 302-mile, 30-inch Bison Pipeline into service in early 2011.
 The pipeline was built to connect natural gas production in the Powder River Basin of Wyoming to the Northern Border Pipeline in Morton County, North Dakota.
 The pipeline has an initial capacity of 407

 MMCFD and could be expanded to 1 BCFD.
 From 2018 to the first half of 2020, the Bison Pipeline was idle.
-Limited and sporadic natural gas transportation resumed in May 2020.
+Limited and sporadic natural gas transportation resumed in May 2020 and ceased in September 2020.